 Explainer Videos: These are simplistic videos whose aim is to explain, in the simplest way possible, how a product works.
 In most cases, they will use storytelling to show how the product solves the customers’ problem.

 Using videos to showcase the features and benefits of your products can have a massive impact on conversions.
 According to Invesp, 73% of customers report that they have a higher likelihood of purchasing a product after viewing a video about the product.
+This would work equally well—from a clothing business to a sourcing services business.

 3. Use Video To Improve Consumer Trust